 Related: Renewing your mortgage this year?

-Can the oil industry recover again?
+Can the oil and gas industry recover again?
 Oil prices will have to increase substantially to make the very expensive Oil Sands oil production viable.

 There’s now a greater interest in alternative and renewable energy sources – hydrogen fuel cells, solar and wind power, to name a few.
 Will this affect the future of the oil and gas industry?